iamdurga/iamdurga.github.io/_posts/2022-02-11-r-exercise-read-data-from-json-api.md

     [1] -135   -8   16   53  156

-From above data we can see that average days difference beween deaths and reported dates is 16 and median days different beween corresponding variable is 53 maximum days difference is 156.
+Upon scrutinizing the data above, a revelation unfurls before us.
+The average duration between deaths and reported dates stands at 16 days—an average that encapsulates the temporal ebb and flow.

+In parallel, the median days' difference mirrors the rhythm of 53 days, positioning itself at the very heart of the distribution.
+This median, a steadfast guide, symbolizes the midpoint of our dataset's temporal journey.

+However, amid the tapestry of time, a notable crescendo emerges—a crescendo that reverberates with 156 days.
+This remarkable span signifies the maximum interval, portraying the furthest extent within our temporal landscape.

+As we traverse these temporal realms, it becomes evident that insights are etched within each datum, painting a vivid portrait of the dynamic relationship between deaths and reported dates.

 ## Which measures of central tendency and dispersion is most appropriate for the age, diff1 and diff2 variables?

-In case of age median is appropriate measure of central tendency.
-Because of following reasons.

-* There are a few extreme scores in the distribution of the data.
-(NOTE: R
-* single outlier can have a great effect on the mean.
+When considering the central tendency for age, the median emerges as the most suitable choice.
+Several factors substantiate this decision:

+Extreme Scores: The distribution harbors a handful of extreme scores.
+The impact of a lone outlier can disproportionately affect the mean, making the median a more robust choice.

+Influential Outliers: A single outlier can wield significant influence over the mean, potentially distorting the representation of central tendency.

-* There are some missing or undetermined values in your data. c.
+Missing or Undetermined Values: The presence of missing or undetermined values further supports the choice of median, as it's less sensitive to these gaps in data.
-* There is an open ended distribution
-Corresponding measure of dispersion for age is IQR.

-In case of diff1  median is approprate measure of central tendency.
-Because while watching data there are negative value, extermely differnt values.
-And corresponding measure of disperson is IQR.

-Similarly, for diff2 data are skewed more so appropriate measure of central tendency is median and corresponding measure of dispersion is IRQ.
+Open-Ended Distribution: In scenarios with open-ended distributions, the median offers a more representative measure, unaffected by potential skewing at the tails.

+The corresponding measure of dispersion, the Interquartile Range (IQR), harmonizes with the median's robustness, providing a comprehensive understanding of data spread.

+For the variable "diff1," where negative values and extreme disparities are observed, the median once again shines as the beacon of central tendency.
+This choice accommodates the data's peculiarities and maintains stability amidst the diversity of values.
+The IQR steps forward as the measure of dispersion, aligning harmoniously with the median.

+Turning our gaze to the "diff2" data, where pronounced skewness prevails, the median's selection for central tendency is paramount.